MailTape/MailTape-v1/_posts/2021-02-07-Stefan-Christoff.md

 ---
 <p id="introduction">This morning we welcome [Stefan Christoff](https://soundcloud.com/spirodon) to select three groovy Sunday morning tunes with us on MailTape.
 <br><br>
 Stefan Christoff is a musician, journalist and activist living in Montréal.
 He is a founding member of the [Howl! arts collective](https://www.facebook.com/HowlArts/?ref=page_internal) and also hosts [Free City Radio on CKUT FM](https://ckut.ca/en/content/free-city-radio), a weekly program exploring local and global struggles for social justice from an artistic perspective.
-Stefan has also has released many albums of music, including two piano/oud duet albums with [Sam Shalabi](https://www.musicworks.ca/sam-shalabi-and-evolution-global-aesthetic).
+Stefan has also released many albums of music, including two piano/oud duet albums with [Sam Shalabi](https://www.musicworks.ca/sam-shalabi-and-evolution-global-aesthetic).
 </p>